 Consistently reducing emissions is possible.
 For example, we have more than halved CO₂ emissions in our own business operations from 2006 to 2020, and have done so completely without offsetting.
 We see the biggest levers for reducing our greenhouse gas emissions in transportation, where we give preference to shipping and rail over air travel, the further increase in energy efficiency, and the complete switch to green power.
 The Otto Group's share of green electricity at its sites worldwide is 29 percent, and 49 percent in Germany.
 By 2025, we want to switch to 100 percent green electricity at all German and - if available - also international locations.
 We have been harnessing the potential of our own locations for a long time already, equipping them with solar systems (Frankonia) or combined heat and power plants (Hermes Fulfilment) and by using geothermal energy (Hermes Einrichtungs Service).
 The goal is to achieve a 40 percent reduction by 2025 compared to 2018.

 Peatlands store more carbon than any other ecosystem in the world – if they are intact.
 Together with OTTO, Bonprix, Hermes Germany, the Witt Group and Systain, the Otto Group supports the peatland protection project “toMOORow” in its efforts to replenish German and European peatland with water and thereby demonstrate specific solutions for protecting the climate and nature.
-As part of this initiative we are developing our own certificates according to the MoorFutures® standard for Germany and the Baltic States.
-They are intended for use as voluntary offsetting certificates in the medium term.

 The Environmental Foundation Michael Otto is in charge of implementing the initiative in collaboration with the Michael Succow Foundation, a partner in the Greifswald Moor Centrum.
 The aim is to engage in systematic rewetting to create functional peatlands that are capable of permanent carbon sequestration.
 In addition, the peatlands are to be sustainably managed as wetlands (paludiculture) in order to generate biomass for future value chains.
 Joining with Hermes Germany, the Otto Group and its Group companies OTTO, Bonprix, the Witt Group and Systain are providing long-term support for the restoration to further the cause of climate and nature protection and to help identify more sustainable solutions.
 In doing so, we are making a significant contribution to climate and species protection, because intact peatlands sequester more carbon than any other ecosystem in the world.